-This constructive factor of landforms involves the transportation of loose materials such as rocks, sand particles or organic matter (all known as sediments), by agents such as water, wind and glacier over long distance and depositing them somewhere else when they lose their transporting power.
+This constructive factor of landforms involves the transportation of loose materials such as rocks, sand particles, or organic matter (all known as sediments), by agents such as water, wind, and glacier over long distances, and depositing them somewhere else when the agents lose their transporting power.
 This process takes place after a destructive process such as erosion or weathering has taken place.
 It is easy to tell if a landform is created by erosion or sedimentation by looking at the deep cuts or gullies in it, or by the fine arrangement of the layers in it.

 When sediments are in transport, they can cut and polish themselves (abrasion) and other exposed rock surfaces, leaving the sediments smooth and finely shaped.

 Deposition occurs when the amount of sediment becomes greater than the carrying capacity of the force that is moving it.
-Deposition is the laying down (settling) of eroded material, and they usually occur along the coasts, in the seas and low lying grounds.
+A deposition is the laying down (settling) of eroded material, and they usually occur along the coasts, in the seas, and low lying grounds.
 These areas are called depositional environments.

-The illustration above shows how sedimentary desposition can result in the formation of an eyot and oxbow lake.
-From A to D, you will notice that the slow moving river has lost its power to transport sediments and therefore it deposits them as it meanders (moves in curves).
+The illustration above shows how sedimentary deposition can result in the formation of an eyot and oxbow lake.
+From A to D, you will notice that the slow-moving river has lost its power to transport sediments and therefore it deposits them as it meanders (moves in curves).
 With time, erosion and deposition can cause part of the water to cut off and form an oxbow lake.

-When these sediments are deposited at one place over a long period of time, they solidify in layers (strata) and become landforms.
-Some great examples of landforms created by sediment deposition include sand-dunes, deltas, caves and sedimentary rock shelf.
+When these sediments are deposited at one place over a long time, they solidify in layers (strata) and become landforms.
+Some great examples of landforms created by sediment deposition include sand-dunes, deltas, caves, and sedimentary rock shelves.

 Our research for this topic included these sources:

 1. Volcanic Landforms, Volcanoes and Plate Tectonics, Prof. Stephen A. Nelson